GreenFluxLLC/google-apps-script-utils/README.md

 # google-apps-script-utils
-Collection of Google Apps Script Utility Functions
+Collection of Google Apps Script Utility Functions & Web Apps

 *Author: Joseph Petty, Founder @ GreenFlux, LLC*

 ## Description
 This repo is a collection of Google Apps Scripts that I had originally posted on my blog and several other forums.
-For the repo version, I'm updating all the scripts to use the same sample dataset, which can be copied here [sample-data](https://www.google.com).

-### Work In Progress
-Working on backlog of scripts from my old blog posts.
-Check back for updates!

 ## Scripts
 |name|description|